-2. Drawers for an ultra compact pantry
+2. Ultra compact pantry

 Adding drawers to your butler’s pantry creates a retractable storage space which would not take up much space inside your kitchen.
 You can get them installed under your cabinets or as a separate unit if sufficient space is available.

-3. Add a wine chiller and drink prep corner
+3. A wine chiller and drink prep

 A wine fridge would make a super innovative, classy and resourceful addition to your butler’s pantry by providing you with a cool spare storage space for your drinks and refrigerated items.
 This would allow you to accommodate food and drink items that require refrigeration.
 It will require a small corner of the kitchen to be refitted for this purpose but if you like .
 You would also have to take into regard the electrical connection requirements of your wine fridge before installation.

-4. Utilize vertical space
+4. Utilise vertical space

 Another great idea to fit a butler’s pantry in your kitchen is to utilize the vertical space available.
 This cuts down on the need for floor space and maximise the use of overhead room.
 You can create a single horizontal shelf close to the ceiling or a series of compartments starting from the lower end of the wall to the ceiling.
 You may need to consider a lightweight foldable step ladder to help reach things stored in the top compartments.